kunhwiko/concepts/cloud/kubernetes/G-security.md

 ##### Node Attacks
 ```
 Attacks
-  a) External user can replace kubelet to communicate normally with API server by sending false data.
+  * External user can replace kubelet to communicate normally with API server by sending false data.
     Meanwhile, they can use the node to run their own workloads.
-  b) External user can gain access to shared resources and secrets.
+  * External user can gain access to shared resources and secrets.
-  c) External user can send malicious messages and disrupt the cluster or cause resource drain.
+  * External user can send malicious messages and disrupt the cluster or cause resource drain.

 Mitigation
-  a) Place a limit on resource capacities.
+  * Place a limit on resource capacities.
-  b) Carefully consider interaction between containers and limit privileges as much as possible.
+  * Carefully consider interaction between containers and limit privileges as much as possible.
 ```

 ##### Network Attacks
 ```
 Considerations between ease of discovery vs security
-  a) Which endpoints should be publicly accessible, and if public, how do we authenticate users?
+  * Which endpoints should be publicly accessible, and if public, how do we authenticate users?
-  b) What privileges can we take away?
+  * What privileges can we take away?
 What containers do not need to talk with each other?
-  c) How can we control access among internal services in case someone obtains internal access?
+  * How can we control access among internal services in case someone obtains internal access?
-  d) What data is considered sensitive enough that we should be encrypting it?
+  * What data is considered sensitive enough that we should be encrypting it?
 ```

 ##### Image Attacks
 ```
 Attacks
-  a) Malicious images can be designed to hack into systems.
+  * Malicious images can be designed to hack into systems.
-  b) Vulnerable images are good targets for malicious attacks.
+  * Vulnerable images are good targets for malicious attacks.

 Mitigation
-  a) Integrate static image analyzers.
+  * Integrate static image analyzers.
-  b) Limit resource access of containers.
+  * Limit resource access of containers.
-  c) Patch known vulnerabilities as soon as possible.
+  * Patch known vulnerabilities as soon as possible.
 ```